adrianblakey/slot-car-ecom/README.md

 The drag brake determines the duty cycle of the eneergized phases when the analog voltage drops below ANALOG_MIN.
 In effect the phases act like a brake, how much of this is applied is determined by the duty drag setting.

-The duty drag is set by default in the firmware to 0 and is an alterable parameter that can be set by means of the dongle or command line.
+The duty drag is set by default in the firmware to 0 and is an alterable parameter that can be set by means of the WiFi dongle or command line.

 The calculated and measured voltage to which the circuit will operate down to is 1.1VDC.
 The calculated and measured starting voltage is 1.3VDC.
 These voltages are a result of adding the buck booster circuit to the board.